jmacdotorg/volity/README.md

 * __bookeeper-perl__: Perl implemenentation of a Volity bookkeeper.

 * __documentation__: The `handbook` directory contains the static HTML remnants of what used to be Volity's official documentation wiki.
 It remains the best single reference for the Volity specification.
-(You can use raw-GitHub magic to [browse it online](https://rawgithub.com/jmacdotorg/Volity/master/documentation/handbook/index.html).)
+(You can use GitHub Pages to [browse it online](http://jmacdotorg.github.io/volity/documentation/handbook/).)
 The other subdirs contain the book _Volity Developers' Guide_ (incomplete, but lays out some basics fairly well) and an article about creating Volity UI bundles.

 * __dtd__: Contains the XML DTD document describing the grammar used by the game-record documents that parlors submit to bookkeepers after games wrap up.